 Can your Monstera get big beautiful leaves?

 Any Monstera Deliciosa plant has the potential to develop ever-larger leaves on any given vine.
+Monstera fenestration has little to do with age.
 Even a tiny cutting can quickly develop large leaves with mature fenestration given the right conditions.
 Usually, they just keep vining out with small, heart-shaped leaves with the odd fenestration if you're lucky but it's all a matter of strategy.
 It helps to have a basic understanding of the monstera fenestration process.

 What do you do?